That Day: Pictures in the American West

 The book that accompanies the exhibition and the labels throughout it include the photographer’s personal reflections on her subjects and offer insight into her days spent in the West, from trading posts to artists’ enclaves.
 With friendly familiarity and a storyteller’s cadence, Wilson bears witness to everyday interactions and exceptional events.

-That Day: Pictures in the American West opened March 11 at the Buffalo Bill Center of the West and closes August 13, 2017.
+That Day: Pictures in the American West closed August 13 at the Buffalo Bill Center of the West.
 For more information, contact Karen McWhorter at email@example.com or 307-578-4053.